bridgesense/lampready/README.md

 [Apache](https://httpd.apache.org/), [MariaDB](https://www.mariadb.org/) and
 [PHP](https://www.php.net/).
 Web pages with [Python](https://www.python.org/)
 and [Perl](https://www.perl.org/) can also be served under this environment.
-References to a LAMP stack generally relate to a testing environment where website code can be tested prior to professional deployment.
+References to a LAMP stack generally relate to an environment where website code can be tested prior to professional deployment.

 There are a lot of great LAMP packages out there.
 However, I wanted something I could spin up fast without a lot of manual intervention.
 Each website is unique in the way it is served and maintained.

-This LAMP stack is not too different from an actual working production Web server.
+This LAMP stack is not too different from an actual working Web server.
 As a general warning though, this environment is only intended to be used for debugging code.
-If anything, most LAMP stacks are an oversimplified version of a Web server are in no way meant for production.
+If anything, most LAMP stacks are way oversimplified and are in no way ready for production.

 How it Works
 ---